warehouse-web/warehouse/src/pages/events/2020-04-15-workshop-a-magazine-reader-03.md

     image: /img/img_5064.jpg
   - type: text
     body: >-
-      During this *A Magazine Reader* workshop at Onomatopee we explore how every possible element; perfume, facial creams, rosemary water, travel suggestions, gadgets, books etcetera, is used to create stories and myths of a future reality.
-These 'stories' are composed of so much more than garments alone, and in such a way that the joints and seams are smoothed out, turning these stories into a reality, a truth. \
+      In this *A Magazine Reader* workshop at Onomatopee we will explore how every possible element; perfume, facial creams, rosemary water, travel suggestions, gadgets, books etcetera, is used to create stories and myths of a future reality.
+These 'stories' are composed of so much more than garments alone, and in such a way that the joints and seams are smoothed out, turning these stories into a reality, a truth.

       During this workshop, guided by Zuzana Kostelanská, Hanka van der Voet and Femke de Vries we disconnect the elements, break the joints, cut the